jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

         it is live pulp or dead pulp, whether there is or not a presence of exudate and the number of roots and canals to be treated; among others.
 As a general rule, treatments are completed in one, two or three clinical sessions.</p>\n"
-    - question: Is there any other alternative to endodontic therapy?
+    - question: Is there any other alternative to Endodontic Therapy?
       answer: "<p>Tooth extraction only.</p>\n"
     - question: Is it necessary to place anesthesia?
       answer: "<p>Of course!
 They are usually infected, inflamed or necrotic tissues,